- IHC Training

-Choices and Changes: Motivating Healthy Behavior
+Choices and Changes: Motivating Healthy Behaviors Workshop

 Clinicians frequently express frustration about their capacity to influence patient behavior, especially when they see the negative impact of that behavior on their patients’ health outcomes.
 A patient’s difficulty giving up smoking, following a diet, or sticking to a treatment plan often creates frustrations for both the clinician and the patient.
 Clinicians recognize that patients’ behaviors and adherence to treatment plans are essential to producing positive health outcomes, especially among patients with chronic illness.
 Clinicians are well-versed in how specific behavioral changes can improve patients’ health, but are typically ill-equipped to help patients make changes.

 Choices and Changes: Motivating Healthy Behaviors is designed to help clinicians influence patients’ health behaviors.
 Drawing upon the research evidence in behavior change, Choices and Changes is directed to the needs of clinicians working within the constraints of contemporary clinical practice.
-It provides clinicians with efficient and effective tools to help them to motivate patients’ health behavior changes and adherence to treatment plans.

 - Duration 1/2 Day, 1 Day